outersky/har-tools/README.md

-    -xi  index                   eXtract the [index] content , need run with -l first to get [index] -xu  urlPattern      dir     like -x , but filter by urlPattern -xm  mimetypePattern dir     like -x , but filter by mimetypePattern -xmd mimetypePattern dir     like -xmd , but dump contents directly to [dir]
+    -xi  index                   eXtract the [index] content , need run with -l first to get [index] -xu  urlPattern      dir     like -x , but filter by urlPattern -xm  mimetypePattern dir     like -x , but filter by mimetypePattern -xmd mimetypePattern dir     like -xm , but dump contents directly to [dir]

 Examples
 --------